cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-12-game-forfeit.md

 An expired game will expire in two different cases:

 * It was never really played on, so it is removed quietly.
-* It was played on, making it a proper game, and expiry results due to a player forfeiting (failed to play).
+* It was played on, making it a proper game, and expiry results due to a player forfeiting by failing to play.

-In the latter case, you want to emit a new event, which differentiates forfeiting a game from a win involving a move.
-Let's define the new keys in `x/checkers/types/keys.go`:
+In the second case you want to emit a new event which differentiates forfeiting a game from a win involving a move.
+Define the new keys in `x/checkers/types/keys.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/7739537804f350241f59ee55b443a66b68883fc8/x/checkers/types/keys.go#L66-L70]
 const (